-The following components positively affect our productivity, meaning that more of any one of those components have a tendency to make us more productive.
+The following components positively affect our productivity, meaning that having more of any one of them can make us more productive.

 This one is fairly straightforward.
 Though we can influence ourselves by setting up the right conditions, the brute fact is that there are times when we are insanely, innately creative.

 Another straightforward one.
 There are times when our attention is laser focused on one task, project, or idea, and time, reality, and physical necessities melt away while we chase the muse.

 Motivation comes in two distinct breeds: general motivation to get something – anything – done and specific motivation to get specific tasks completed.
 The higher the motivation, the more likely we are to stay on task and complete the project.